XFL (2001): Broadcast schedule

 At the beginning of the season, NBC showed a feature game at 8 p.m.
 Eastern Time on Saturday nights, also taping a second game.
-The second game, in some weeks, would air in the visiting team's home market (as was the case in week 6 for the Enforcers-Maniax game, and in week 7, for the Maniax-Hitmen game) and be put on the air nationally if the feature game was a blowout (as was the case in week one) or encountered technical difficulties (as was the case in week two).
+The second game, in some weeks, would air in the visiting team's home market (as was the case in week 6 for the Enforcers-Maniax game, and in week 7, for the Maniax-Hitmen game), and be put on the air nationally if the feature game was a blowout (as was the case in week one), or encountered technical difficulties (as was the case in week two).
 Two games were shown each Sunday: one at 4 p.m.
-Eastern on TNN and another at 7 p.m.
+Eastern on TNN, and another at 7 p.m.
 Eastern on UPN.
 The XFL also had a fairly extensive local radio presence, often using nationally recognized disc jockeys.
 The morning radio duo of Rick and Bubba, for instance, was the radio broadcast team for the Birmingham Thunderbolts.
 Super Dave Osborne was a sideline reporter for Los Angeles Xtreme broadcasts on KLSX; WMVP carried Chicago Enforcers games.

 Unusually for a professional league, the XFL did not feature a studio wraparound.
-The network offered XFL Gameday, a pregame show featuring radio shock jocks Opie and Anthony for the first four weeks of the season, but the show was not carried nationwide and most affiliates joined in just before the game.
+The network offered XFL Gameday, a pregame show featuring radio shock jocks Opie and Anthony for the first four weeks of the season, but the show was not carried nationwide, and most affiliates joined in just before the game.
 Halftime consisted mostly of live look-ins into the player locker rooms, as coaches discussed their strategy and halftime adjustments with their players, as well as cheerleader performances.
-The XFL also, at McMahon's request, followed a somewhat different format than traditional professional football telecasts: The announcers more closely followed the model of professional wrestling where the color commentator had a villain-like role, while the sideline reporters (who were predominantly male, a rare example of the XFL being more conservative than the NFL at the time, which was incorporating attractive female sideline reporters) were former players and experienced sportscasters who were relied upon for more expert analysis than usual.
+The XFL also, at McMahon's request, followed a somewhat different format than traditional professional football telecasts: The announcers more closely followed the model of professional wrestling, wherein the color commentator had a villain-like role, while the sideline reporters (who were predominantly male, a rare example of the XFL being more conservative than the NFL at the time, which was incorporating attractive female sideline reporters) were former players and experienced sportscasters who were more relied upon for expert analysis.